Rei Ayanami

-Rei Ayanami (綾波 レイ, Ayanami Rei) is a fictional character from the Neon Genesis Evangelion anime series and its eponymous franchise created by the anime studio Gainax.
-In the anime series, Rei is an introverted girl chosen as the enigmatic pilot of Evangelion Unit-00, one of a series of giant mechas called Evangelions.
-She is called the First Child among the Evangelion pilots.
-At the beginning of the series, Rei is a mysterious figure whose unusual behavior astonishes her peers.
-As the series progresses, she becomes more involved with the people around her, particularly her classmate and fellow Evangelion pilot, Shinji Ikari.
-She is revealed to be a clone of his mother, Yui Ikari, and Lilith, a large being known as an Angel.
-Rei appears in the franchise's animated feature films and related media, video games, the original net animation Petit Eva: Evangelion@School, the Rebuild of Evangelion films, and the manga adaptation by Yoshiyuki Sadamoto.
+is a character from the Neon Genesis Evangelion anime series and its eponymous franchise, created by the anime studio Gainax.
+Rei is an introverted girl who pilots Evangelion Unit-00, one of the giant mecha known as Evangelions, and bears the designation First Child.
+At the beginning of the series, Rei is a mysterious figure whose unusual behavior puzzles her peers.
+As the series progresses, she becomes more involved with those around her, particularly her classmate and fellow Evangelion pilot, Shinji Ikari.
+The series eventually reveals that she is a clone of Shinji's mother, Yui Ikari, and Lilith, an entity known as an Angel.
+Rei also appears in the franchise's animated feature films and related media, including video games, the original net animation Petit Eva: Evangelion@School, the Rebuild of Evangelion films, and Yoshiyuki Sadamoto's manga adaptation.

 Hideaki Anno, director of the animated series, conceived Rei as a representation of his unconscious mind.
-He was also influenced by his readings on psychology, particularly Freudian psychoanalysis, taking inspiration from Freud's theories on the Oedipus complex.
-Other influences for its creation include earlier works by Gainax staff members, such as Aoki Uru, and Paul Gallico's The Snow Goose.
-Rei is voiced by Megumi Hayashibara in Japanese and by Amanda Winn-Lee, Brina Palencia, and Ryan Bartley in English.
+His readings in psychology, particularly Freudian psychoanalysis and the theory of the Oedipus complex, also influenced his conception of the character.
+Character designer Yoshiyuki Sadamoto drew inspiration from Paul Gallico's The Snow Goose; Rei's blue hair reuses a design element from the protagonist of Gainax's unproduced animated film Aoki Uru.
+Megumi Hayashibara voices Rei in Japanese, and Amanda Winn-Lee, Brina Palencia, and Ryan Bartley voice her in English.

-Reactions from viewers and critics to Rei have generally been positive.
-She has maintained a high ranking in popularity polls of the series and of the most popular anime characters in Japan.
-Reviewers have praised Rei's mysterious aura and her role in the story.
-Merchandise based on her has been released, including action figures, life-size statues, clothing, and makeup.
-Critics linked her success to a series of moe traits, described by Thomas Zoth of Mania Entertainment as "weak [and] vulnerable", that anime fans recognized, influencing the creation of subsequent female anime characters.

-Conception

-Rei was originally conceived with dark hair and eyes; blue hair and bandages were later considered by Sadamoto.
+Rei has received generally positive responses from viewers and critics.
+The character became popular within the otaku community and inspired homages among Neon Genesis Evangelion fans.
+Reviewers have praised Rei's mysterious aura, her role in the story, and her character development; other critics have described her as lacking personality and being trite.
+Rei has also inspired a range of merchandise, including figures and accessories, and has been featured in promotional collaborations between Evangelion and organizations such as the Aonami Line and the Japan National Tourism Organization.
+Her popularity also influenced the music and fashion industries.
+Critics have attributed her success to a combination of moe, or affectionate, traits that appealed to anime fans and influenced subsequent female anime characters.

+Creation and conception